airbnb/epoxy/README.md

 2. The `EpoxyController` where the models are used to describe what items to show and with what data.

 ### Creating Models
-There are a few ways to create models, depending on whether you prefer to use custom views, databinding, or other approaches.
+Epoxy generates models for you based on your view or layout.
+Generated model classes are suffixed with an underscore (`_`) are are used directly in your EpoxyController classes.

 #### From Custom Views
-You can easily generate an EpoxyModel from your custom views by using the `@ModelView` annotation on the class.
+Add the `@ModelView` annotation on a view class.
 Then, add a "prop" annotation on each setter method to mark it as a property for the model.

 ```java
 @ModelView(autoLayout = Size.MATCH_WIDTH_WRAP_HEIGHT)